a collection of notes on areas of personal interest

 In the first simple, single storey structures, the walls were generally constructed of mud bricks or massed stone and mortar relieved by niches used for the storage of the relatively few household and personal items of the room user.
 The first photograph here, of a mud brick room in Umm Salal Muhammad, 1980, illustrates the simplest form of room with two niches incorporated in the structure – the holes being caused by erosion – although nothing remains of any decoration which might have finished the walls.
 It is probable that it was left unfinished, though a nuwra lime wash may have been used to reflect more light within a room whose only source of light was from the doorway.

-Decoration of walls appears to have been introduced naturally, with the ruwshaanaat in the walls taking a more decorative character, the naqsh plaster carving being used to frame the niches, or the niches themselves becoming more decoratively shapes as illustrated on this page.
+Decoration of walls appears to have been introduced naturally, with the ruwshaanaat in the walls taking a more decorative character, the naqsh plaster carving being used to frame the niches, or the niches themselves becoming more decoratively shaped as illustrated on this page.
 The room shown here shows a fairly advanced decorative treatment to a wall in a room in Wakra, photographed in 1972.
-The whole of the wall has a monochrome treatment, probably to maximise the amount of light in it.
-In some rooms colour was added, usually in an ad hocmanner and to suit the taste of the person living there.
+Although the room is small, the whole of the wall has a monochrome treatment, probably to maximise the amount of light in it as it would have been dark even when lit with a kerosene lamp or, as here, with a single electric bulb.
+In some rooms colour was added, usually in an ad hoc manner and to suit the taste of the person living there.
 It is probable that this might only happen where the room was given over to a single individual living in it, rather than in a room which had the traditional communal character both in terms of those using it as well as in its uses.
 On the left of the photograph can be seen a watad, a turned wooden peg set into the room and on which clothes were hung.
 This was one area where there always appears to have been decoration as seen in this small collection of awtad seen in the lower photograph.

 While the above styles of decoration reflected the construction of traditional buildings, increasingly the housing developed in the major conurbations had walls with little or no ruwshaanaat incorporated in them, allowing those living in them to decorate as they wished.
 Interestingly this rarely appears to have been carried out in walls covered in single colours, but was characterised by decorative features, the first photograph illustrating something of that character of decoration, unfortunately faded by time and exposure.